dotnet/roslyn/docs/features/async-streams.md

 - a promise of a value-or-end,
 - a current yielded value of type `T`,
 - an `int` capturing the id of the thread that created it,
-- a `bool` flag indicating "dispose mode".
+- a `bool` flag indicating "dispose mode",
+- a `CancellationToken` field.

 The central method of the state machine is `MoveNext()`.
 It gets run by `MoveNextAsync()`, or as a background continuation initiated from these from an `await` in the method.